ihitrec/Sudoku/README.md

 *There is no undo button as I have decided to remove the wrong answer and signal why.
 A hint button is available.*

 - I want the game experience to be as good on mobile as it is on desktop so I can play on the go.
 *The game is fully responsive across devices.
-On-sreen keyboard is available and the standard mobile keyboad is disabled.*
+On-screen keyboard is available and the standard mobile keyboard is disabled.*

 ### Browser Compatibility
 Testing for desktop is done on Mozilla Firefox, Google Chrome, Microsoft Edge and Opera.
 It is not tested on Internet Explorer since the support for it is ending soon and most websites already do not support it.